n8willis/opentype-shaping-documents/notes/emoji-implementation.md

-Similarly, Emoji font vendors have employed a variety of different OpenType features to implement support for standard sequences, modifier-based sequences, ZWJ-based sequences and permutations.
+Similarly, Emoji font vendors have employed a variety of different OpenType features to implement support for standard sequences, modifier-based sequences, <abbr>ZWJ</abbr>-based sequences and permutations.

 See the [Emoji shaping document](../opentype-shaping-emoji.md)